7 Natural Sugar Substitutes and Artificial Sweeteners

 Raw honey is one of the best natural sweeteners available in the market.
 Honey bees produce it from flower extracts.
-It is full of antioxidants, calcium, potassium, iron, zinc, vitamin B6 and is popularly used in drinks, teas, salad dressings, over toasts, etc.
+It is full of antioxidants, calcium, potassium, iron, zinc, vitamin B6.
+It is popularly used in drinks, teas, salad dressings, over toasts, etc.

-According to various studies consuming honey over refined sugar have slightly less harmful effects on blood sugar levels and also reduce bad cholesterol and increase good cholesterol.
+According to various studies consuming honey over refined sugar have slightly less harmful effects on blood sugar levels and also reduces bad cholesterol and increase good cholesterol.

 Maple syrup is a brownish sugary liquid which is made by cooking the sap of maple tree.
 It contains many antioxidants and is full of nutrients like zinc, iron, calcium, potassium, magnesium.
 It has popular usage in smoothies, shakes, pancakes, teas.

-Maple syrup has a lower glycemic index than refined sugar which makes it a bit friendlier towards blood sugar.
+Maple syrup has a lower glycaemic index than refined sugar which makes it a bit friendlier towards blood sugar.

 Certain fruits like bananas, raisins, and figs are natural sweeteners which contain fibre, potassium, calcium, iron, vitamin B6 and C. These can be used in preparing banana bread, pancakes, shakes, and smoothies to sweeten things up.

-Molasses is higher in antioxidants than both maple syrup and honey.
-It is thick brownish syrup made from boiling sugar cane and is high in iron, calcium, potassium, magnesium and vitamin B6 which may benefit heart health and bone health.
+Molasses have higher antioxidants than both maple syrup and honey.
+It is a thick brownish syrup made by boiling sugar cane and is high in iron, calcium, potassium, magnesium and vitamin B6 which benefits the heart’s and the bones’ health.

 Molasses is used in various marinades and baking.

-Date sugar comes from the date palm and completely organic sugar.
-It is simply granulated from the dates.
-It contains all the nutrients of dates which make it rich in vitamins, minerals, potassium, copper, iron, vitamin B6 and antioxidants.
+Date sugar comes from the date palm and is a completely organic sugar.
+It is simply granulated from dates.
+It contains all the nutrients of dates which makes it rich in vitamins, minerals, potassium, copper, iron, vitamin B6 and antioxidants.